 Project Managers, do you have “project management class” or are you on the other end of the spectrum when it comes to navigating through your projects?
 Project management class describes a set of leadership qualities.

 Take a moment and review these five traits common to project managers that possess project management class.
-Can your project team apply these traits to you?
+Can the resources assigned to your project team apply these traits to you?

 1. Project Managers that Say “Thank You”

 It’s an understatement to say there are different types of project managers.
 There are project managers that walk around with a perpetual scowl on their face.
 There are those who rush up and down the hall as if everything is a crisis.
 There are those who are unflappable, regardless of how bad things are falling apart around them.
 Then, there are those project managers that never say “Thank You.”

 You know the type.
 They walk around as if everyone’s purpose is to do their bidding.
 They barely know the names of the resources on the project, yet they expect everyone to jump through hoops to get their portion of the project done.